Anglesey: Sport and leisure

-Association football
+Football

 This arrived in the 1870s and met with local resistance for its perceived associations with drunkenness and rowdiness and the lower classes.
 One critic called it an "un-Christian practice".
 An Anglesey League of teams from Amlwch, Beaumaris, Holyhead, Menai Bridge, Llandegfan, and Llangefni was formed in the 1895–96 season.
 This gave way in 2020 to the North Wales Coast West Football League.

 The Ynys Môn football team represents Anglesey at the biannual Island Games, winning gold in 1999.
 In 2018, the island was chosen to host the 2019 Inter Games Football Tournament, where the men's team won gold and the women's team won silver.

 For the aborted 2020–21 season, Llangefni Town and Holyhead Hotspur were due to play in the Cymru North league, the second tier of the Welsh football league system, after winning the Welsh Alliance League two years before.
 There were due to be nine Anglesey sides in the same season's fourth tier North Wales Coast West Football League Premier Division: Aberffraw, Amlwch Town, Bodedern Athletic, Bro Goronwy, Gaerwen, Gwalchmai, Menai Bridge Tigers, Pentraeth and Trearddur Bay Bulls.
 There are a further nine teams in Division One.